GoHypernet/hypernet-protocol/packages/web-integration/README.md

 # Web integration

-This is the package that merchants would include on their actual website if they want to support HNP.
+This is the package that gateways would include on their actual website if they want to support HNP.
 This package will instantiate HNC in an iframe and provides a proxy interface to it for the gateway to interface with; from the gateway's POV it should be like working directly with a HypernetCore object.
 It also provides a number of pre-built UI widgets, along with easy utility functions, that make it trivial to display information from HNC on the gateway's website.

 ## Get started